pieszynski/MrrGitAutomerge/README.md

 ![Menu item in Solution Explorer](img/screen2.png)

 If there are uncommited changes in GIT repository you will be prompted to commit first.
+The commit message text box lists up to 10 last commit messages for convenience.

 ![Commit first window](img/screen0.png)